-where, $mc_t$ captures the marginal cost of production, $\kappa$ the real cost real cost of opening a new vacancy and $\mu_t$ captures the marginal cost of filling a vacancy.
+where, mc_t captures the marginal cost of production, κ the real cost real cost of opening a new vacancy and μ_t captures the marginal cost of filling a vacancy.

-Solving the firms' optimisation problem yield the following optimality conditions:
+Solving the firms' optimisation problem yield:

 1. The New Keynesian Phillips Curve (NKPC)